coreos/docs/os/booting-on-interoute.md

 (The full IP address has been Xed out for privacy reasons.)

-The last configuration step is to create an egress firewall rule for the network so that the CoreOS virtual machine will be able to get outward access to the Internet.
-This is needed to allow CoreOS to access update servers to do automatic updating, and for Docker to access repositories for container images:
+The last configuration step is to create an egress firewall rule for the network so that the Container Linux virtual machine will be able to get outward access to the Internet.
+This is needed to allow Container Linux to access update servers to do automatic updating, and for Docker to access repositories for container images:

 ```sh
 > createEgressFirewallRule networkid=c5841e7c-e69e-432b-878b-c108b07a160f protocol=all cidr=0.0.0.0/0